-5 Things Accountants Should Focus on Today
+5 Things Good Accountants Focus on in 2021

 Accountants have feared technology for long enough.
 It’s time to retire the uncertainty about whether AI can fully replace an accountant and render their job obsolete.
-Not only will accountants still be needed after technology advances, but their roles will shift into something exponentially more valuable!
+Not only will accountants still be needed after technology advances, but their roles will shift into something exponentially more valuable.

 Accounting roles that were responsible for manual data entry before will shift into analytical roles after automation.
 The data will need to be verified and reconciled while exceptions will need to be reviewed by the accountant.
+And how much simpler is data review with the mind that hasn't spent hours putting them into the system, so isn't already familiar with the data, therefore isn't inclined to overlook errors with familiarity effect?
+How often do you an as accountant have to go out to fresh air so your head can clear off all the data so you can judge afresh?

 By focusing on analyzing the data, accounting teams can keep pace with the industry’s desire for real-time and forward-looking reporting.
 Accounting teams can also help become trusted business partners by providing helpful insights for companies to make the best business decisions much faster than in the manual data entry world.